Course image English: Census Records Including Wales

 REFERENCES & FURTHER READING

-This course will examine in some detail many aspects related to the subject of probate.
+This course examines some aspects related to English probate records.
 The most important probate documents are wills, inventories, administrations, guardianships, and Death Duty Registers.

 MODULE 1